ultratree

 Training compute time vs parameters

 This compares estimated training compute time against parameter count for both systems.
 For UltraTree, time comes from node-creation timestamps in Postgres (ultratree.nodes.when_created) with a 24-hour active-gap cutoff.
-For neural models, time comes from recorded training time (ultratree.evaluation_runs.training_seconds).
+For neural models, time is inferred from checkpoint file modification deltas in ultratree-neural-baseline.

 Training Compute Time vs Parameter Count